RyanLi0802/Web-Games/README.md

 ## Summary

 Welcome!
-This is a collection of the web games I developed using JavaScript and PHP. <code> <mark style="background-color: lightblue">The Pokedex Game</span></code> is a server based card game where players can encounter, fight, and collect wild Pokemons and interact with one another through real-time trading.
+This is a collection of the web games I developed using JavaScript and PHP. <code> <mark>The Pokedex Game</span></code> is a server based card game where players can encounter, fight, and collect wild Pokemons and interact with one another through real-time trading.
 The Stick Figure Game is a keyboard based action game wherein the players fights against a computer controlled stick figure.
 It also supports users to teach the computer to be better at playing the game.

 ### Pokedex Game